 Why go?
 It's America's very first national park and has the highest concentration of geysers in the world!

-What to do: See Old Faithful, which shoots steam sky-high every 90 minutes, and then move on to the other geysers, stinky mud pots and multi-colored hot springs within walking distance (check out the flower-shaped Morning Glory Pool).
-Yellowstone is also a great place to spot wildlife: Bison, elk, bears, wolves and Bighorn sheep all hang out here.
-If you visit in the winter (when it’s easiest to spot wildlife) take the kids on their very first snowcoach tour.
-For summer fun, fly high at West Yellowstone’s Zipline Adventure Park.
+What to do: See Old Faithful, which shoots steam sky-high every 90 minutes, and then move on to the other geysers, stinky mud pots and multicolored hot springs within walking distance.
+Bison, elk, bears, wolves and Bighorn sheep all hang out here.
+In winter (when it’s easiest to spot wildlife), take the kids on their first snowcoach tour.
+In summer, fly high at West Yellowstone Zipline Adventure Park.

-Where to stay: A room at The Summit at Big Sky puts you just outside the park and on top of the mountain home to America’s fourth largest ski resort.
-A more rustic option is Chico Hot Springs, a 118-year-old hotel with two pools fed by local hot springs.
+Where to stay: The Summit at Big Sky puts you just outside the park.
+A more rustic option is Chico Hot Springs.

 More info: NPS.gov/yell